Pregnancy Conversations you Need to Have with your Partner

 However, diligent breastfeeding requires you to be available when your child is hungry.
 For stay-at-home moms, this is not difficult.

 On the other hand, if you want to resume work shortly after delivery, you may need to combine breastfeeding with the use of baby formulas.
+Social as a Senior can be a great way to connect with other expectant mothers your age and share pregnancy conversations.
 If you choose to avoid breastfeeding entirely, consider how you will handle night feeding and plan a schedule for the preparation of each meal.
+Plan some “Fun Trips” down memory lane during your pregnancy conversations, reminiscing about adventures you’ll take as a family in the future.

 All these conversations may not always be easy, but they are worth the effort you put into them.
 Having frank discussions can save you a lot of heartaches and preserve your relationship during the first 12 months after childbirth.